-- i.
-Where feasible, shared loading areas, dumpsters, and mechanical equipment shall be incorporated into the building and landscape design. - ii.
+- ii.
+Where feasible, shared loading areas, dumpsters, and mechanical equipment shall be incorporated into the building and landscape design. - iii.
 All new and relocated utility services, wires, conduits, and cables shall be located underground.
-No new above ground electrical lines or utility cables will be permitted. - iii.
-All mechanical equipment, loading and service areas within the Project shall be screened from view and shall incorporate sound control devices or construction methods that mitigate equipment sound and vibration and ensure noise attenuation.
+No new above ground electrical lines or utility cables will be permitted. - iv.
+All mechanical equipment, loading and service areas within the Project shall be screened from view and shall incorporate sound control devices or construction methods that mitigate equipment sound and vibration, and ensure noise attenuation, such that the noise level, measured at any lot line, shall not exceed the following octave band sound pressure levels: